neftonjin/team-profile-generator/README.md

   ## Installation

-  This application doest't need installation.Only run the command `npm idex.js` in the terminal.
+  This application doest't need installation.Only run the command `node idex.js` in the terminal.

   ## Usage

-  In order to use the application you need to navigate to the root folder of the application and run the command `npm index.js`.
+  In order to use the application you need to navigate to the root folder of the application and run the command `node index.js`.
 After that the application will display a series of question about the employees.When you finish adding the details of the employee you can select finish from the option list and the html file will be created automatically.

   ## License